In Arlington and across the region, we are watching our winter salt use – here’s how you can too. Use these three easy steps:

 First, remove snow with a shovel before it turns to ice.

 Consider not using any salt.
 Can you use shoveling, sand, and sunlight to keep your sidewalks safe and ice-free?
+Or can you limit salt use to a few spot treatments instead of your whole driveway or walkway?

 If you use salt or other deicer, apply it only after clearing snow.